-- induction which is specific to their workplace and at a minimum meets the 15 standards required by the Care Quality Commission (as set out in the Care Certificate) - achievement of level 1 English and maths - any qualifications specified by the employer - completion of a portfolio through which the apprentice gathers evidence of their progress - study days and training courses - mentoring/buddy support - regular performance reviews undertaken by the employer - structured one to one reviews of their progress with their employer and/or training provider
+- induction which is specific to their workplace and at a minimum meets the 15 standards required by the Care Quality Commission (as set out in the Care Certificate). - achievement of level 1 English and maths.
+If the apprentice began their apprenticeship training before their 19th birthday, they will still be subject to the mandatory requirement to study towards and achieve English and maths.
+The requirements for English and maths are optional for apprentices aged 19+ at the start of their apprenticeship training. - any qualifications specified by the employer. - completion of a portfolio through which the apprentice gathers evidence of their progress. - study days and training courses. - mentoring/buddy support. - regular performance reviews undertaken by the employer. - structured one to one reviews of their progress with their employer and/or training provider.